STEllAR-GROUP/hpxMP/README.md

 # hpxMP: An OpenMP runtime implemented using [HPX](https://github.com/STEllAR-GROUP/hpx)

-hpxMP is a portabl, scalable and flexible application programming interface using OpenMP specification that supports multi-platform shared memory multiprocessing programming in C/ C++.
+hpxMP is a portable, scalable and flexible application programming interface using OpenMP specification that supports multi-platform shared memory multiprocessing programming in C/ C++.
 OpenMP runtime shared library such as libomp.so, libgomp.so can be replaced with this library when you are running a OpenMP application.